-NAICS Code Industry Title 11251 Animal Aquaculture 11411 Fishing 31491 Textile Bags and Canvas Mills (Sails) 33331 Commercial and Service Industry Machinery Manufacturing 42446 Fish and Seafood Wholesalers 44122 Motorcycle, Boat and Other Motor Vehicle Dealers 48721 Scenic and Sightseeing Transportation, Water 48833 Navigational Services to Shipping 61162 Sports and Recreation Instruction (Boat Charters) 71219 Nature Parks and Other Similar Institutions 71393 Marinas 71399 All Other Amusement and Recreation Industries (sea tours)
+NAICS Code Industry Title

+- 11251 Animal Aquaculture - 11411 Fishing - 31491 Textile Bags and Canvas Mills (Sails) - 33331 Commercial and Service Industry Machinery Manufacturing - 42446 Fish and Seafood Wholesalers - 44122 Motorcycle, Boat and Other Motor Vehicle Dealers - 48721 Scenic and Sightseeing Transportation, Water - 48833 Navigational Services to Shipping - 61162 Sports and Recreation Instruction (Boat Charters) - 71219 Nature Parks and Other Similar Institutions - 71393 Marinas - 71399 All Other Amusement and Recreation Industries (sea tours) - 81149 Other Personal Goods and Household Repairs and Maintenance (marine engine repairs) - 81331 Social Advocacy Organizations (animal rights organizations)

-As shown in the tables below, collectively, these marine industries have employed between 250 and 325 individuals, depending on the time of year, form 2001 through 2006.
+As shown in the tables in the Appendix, collectively these marine industries have employed between 250 and 325 individuals, depending on the time of year, from 2001 through 2006.
 They have also generated approximately \$1.5 to over \$3 million in wages per quarter.
 It appears both marine related employment and wages are trending upward.